I'm Not the Same Girl

 I'm Not the Same Girl is an album by Stacy Lattisaw, released by Cotillion Records in 1985.
 All tracks were written and produced by Michael Masser.

-The album feature covers of two Masser songs previously recorded by Diana Ross, "I Thought It Took a Little Time" and "Together" - as well as a version of "Now We're Starting Over Again" originally cut by Dionne Warwick.
+The album feature covers of two Masser songs previously recorded by Roberta Flack, "Coming Alive", Diana Ross, "I Thought It Took a Little Time" and "Together" - as well as a version of "Now We're Starting Over Again" originally cut by Dionne Warwick.

 It was later re-released by Wounded Bird Records on compact disc.